 #2.
 Modify your regimen

-At this time, it may not be practicable or logistically feasible to change everything in your life or do exciting new things, so I recommend making changes to your routine.
+At this time, it may not be practicable or logistically feasible to change everything in your life or do exciting new things, so I recommend changing your routine.

 #3.
 Spend more time with your friends and family.

 Given that you can’t direct your love and affection toward your ex, have you considered diverting it toward friends and family?
-These are the folks that will always love and support you no matter what.
+These folks will always love and support you no matter what.

 #4.
 Allow yourself the necessary time to recuperate.